bearsandrhinos/omni_git/README.md

 ### 1. Configure GitHub Secrets

+**Recommended: Use Environment Secrets** (better security and flexibility)

-Go to your repository Settings → Secrets and variables → Actions, and add:
+1. Go to your repository Settings → Environments
+2. Click "New environment" and create an environment named `production`
+3. In the environment, go to "Secrets and variables" → "Actions"
+4. Add the following secrets:
    - `SNOWFLAKE_ACCOUNT_NAME` - Your Snowflake account identifier
    - `SNOWFLAKE_ORGANIZATION_NAME` - Your Snowflake organization (if applicable)
    - `SNOWFLAKE_USER` - Snowflake username
    - `SNOWFLAKE_OAUTH_ACCESS_TOKEN` - Personal Access Token (PAT) from Snowflake
    - `SNOWFLAKE_WAREHOUSE` - Snowflake warehouse name
    - `SNOWFLAKE_DATABASE` - Database where semantic views will be created
    - `SNOWFLAKE_ROLE` - Snowflake role to use

+**Alternative: Repository Secrets** (simpler, but less flexible)

+If you prefer repository secrets instead:
+1. Go to Settings → Secrets and variables → Actions → Repository secrets
+2. Add the same secrets listed above
+3. Remove the `environment: production` line from the workflow file

+**Why Environment Secrets?**
+- ✅ Better security: Can require approval before deployment
+- ✅ Flexibility: Can have different secrets for dev/staging/prod
+- ✅ Audit trail: Better tracking of who deployed what
+- ✅ Protection rules: Can restrict which branches can deploy

 **To get a Personal Access Token:**
 1. Log into Snowflake Web UI